 Every Asian grocery store we’ve ever been to also has duck eggs, since duck eggs are a staple in Asian cuisine.
 Just be careful not to mistake fresh duck eggs for century eggs or balut at your Asian grocery or you might be unpleasantly surprised!

-Do grocery store egg labels matter?
+Do grocery store egg labels matter or make a difference?

 If you don’t raise your own egg-producing poultry and you can’t get fresh eggs from local farmers you know and trust, our two cents is to buy USDA certified organic, Certified Humane Free Range, Pasture-Raised eggs.
 Yes, that’s a mouthful.